The Community First board of trustees oversees the organisation and its governance. Find out more about our trustees below.

 He has a strong interest in Wiltshire, and the future for its communities

-Jane is the Chair of Community First’s Human Resources Committee.
+Merope is the Chair of Community First’s Human Resources Committee

 Piers runs a Calne based business which works predominantly with Councils around the UK to deliver amenity services to the local community.
 His previous experience has ranged from trading futures on the old futures exchange through to rare breed pig production.